jmcmeen/riffy/README.md

 # riffy

-A low-dependency Python library for parsing and managing RIFF (Resource Interchange File Format) files.

 Riffy provides a pure Python implementation for working with RIFF format files, with initial support for WAV audio files.
 The library is designed to have **zero external dependencies** while providing robust parsing capabilities for managing RIFF chunks.

 ## Features